stundenblume/platypus_doc/docs/source/jetson/tensorflow.rst

 How to install the driver and its depedencies
 -----------------------------

+- make sure ros was installed first
+- where/how to download tensorflow
-- where/how to download
+- where/how to download tensorflow and ROS interface
-- how to configure it
+- how to configures it
 - how to install its depedencies
-- how to install software depedencies and additional required nodes
+- how to install software depedencies and drivers the required
 - provide a script to install it all at once

 Known limitations